There are lots of advantages to playing golf in the winter.

 The golf courses are often deserted in cold weather, which means you won’t have a pile-up at each tee box like during the warmer months.

-Did you know that switching to a different golf ball during the winter months can have a positive impact on your scores?
+And switching to a different golf ball during the winter months can actually have a positive impact on your scores.
 Let’s go over the best winter golf balls for those extra cold days on the course.